pebore/alx-low_level_programming/0x02-functions_nested_loops/README.md

-codingsome new knowledge in c
+getting some coded stuffs into alx c